EGroupware/egroupware/doc/docker/README.md

 mkdir -p data/default/rocketchat/uploads # rocket.chat uploads
 mkdir sources # egroupware sources will show up in this folder docker-compose up -d
+# grand access rights to source sub folders
+#remove sources/egroupware/swolepush --> egw install complains that /egroupware has to be empty
 ```
 ## More information
 The provided docker-compose.yml will run the following container: